What is PTSD?

 How common is PTSD?

-Research suggests around 15 per cent of cardiac patients experience PTSD – around twice as many as in the general population.
+Research suggests around 15 per cent of heart patients experience PTSD – significantly higher than the general population.

 What causes PTSD?

 People might develop PTSD after an experience such as a heart attack, cardiac arrest or emergency surgery, where they felt extreme fear of death.

 An implantable cardioverter defibrillator (ICD) delivering an electrical impulse to regulate the heart’s rhythm can also be very scary.
 Because these situations are so emotionally charged, it affects the way people experience and remember them.

 What are the symptoms of PTSD?

 Characteristic symptoms are flashbacks to the event and intrusive thoughts, and people may avoid situations that remind them of it.

 This constant feeling of an immediate threat can give rise to other symptoms